flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 O2’s SIM Only plans come in at 24 months, 12 months or just 1 month long.
 They also come with a lot of data, topping out at unlimited.
 As with Pay Monthly, they also allow tethering, and you can use as much of your data allowance for that as you want.

-Both phone and SIM plans also include VoLTE and Wi-Fi Calling, which we’ll dig into further down in this article.
+Both phone and SIM plans also include VoLTE and Wi-Fi Calling, and some include data rollover, all of which we’ll dig into further down in this article.

 O2 also offers Data Only plans for tablets, MiFi devices and dongles.
 These are designed to give you data, without minutes or texts.